 Professor Nelson Phillips, Acting Dean of Imperial College Business School, argues that supporting and accelerating SMEs is key to driving economic growth and innovative products and services

 Small and medium sized businesses (SMEs) are vital to the UK economy.
-According to the UK Government, in 2015 99.3% of the estimated 5.4 million private sector businesses in the UK were SMEs and they employed 15.6 million people or about 60 per cent of all private sector employment.
-Their combined annual turnover was £1.8 trillion, 47% of all private sector turnover in the UK.
+According to the UK government, in 2015 99.3 per cent of the estimated 5.4 million private sector businesses in the UK were SMEs and they employed 15.6 million people or about 60 per cent of all private sector employment.
+Their combined annual turnover was £1.8 trillion, 47 per cent of all private sector turnover in the UK.

 This success is not an accident.
 Various levels of government, universities, financial institutions, and many other individuals and organisations have worked hard to support the creation of new ventures.
 As a society, we have spent considerable time, effort and money developing a more entrepreneurial culture and developing ways to support entrepreneurs as they start new businesses.
 The resulting entrepreneurial ecosystem is working, and new business are being founded at an impressive rate.